Multiparameter quantum metrology with postselection measurements: Introduction

 Typically, a sensor characterized by multiple parameters will be measured by a set of POVMs to estimate the parameters.
 We term it as ``direct sensing'' because no ancillary systems are required.
 The limit of the estimation precision is imposed by quantum mechanics and bounded by a so-called quantum Cram\'er-Rao bound (QCRB) \cite{Holevo2011,Paris7}.
-For a single-parameter estimation, the QCRB can be achieved by projecting the states of the sensor on the basis determined by eigenvectors of its symmetric logarithmic derivative (SLD) operator \cite{Vidrighin5,Crowley89,Dominik97}.
-However, for a multiple-parameter estimation, SLD operators of different parameters may not commute and thus the basis determined by them may not be orthogonal.
+For a single-parameter estimation, the QCRB can be achieved by projecting the states of a sensor on the basis determined by eigenvectors of its symmetric logarithmic derivative (SLD) operator \cite{Vidrighin5,Crowley89,Dominik97}.
+However, for a multiparameter estimation, SLD operators of different parameters may not commute and thus the basis determined by them may not be orthonormal.
 Such a case leads to a tradeoff in the estimation of different parameters \cite{Crowley89,Szczykulska2,Vidrighin5,Altorio92}.
-This tradeoff is a kind of ``competition'' among parameters \cite{Szczykulska1}.
-Although several theoretical and numerical studies of the optimal POVMs that saturate the QCRB as well as the tradeoff relations have been reported \cite{Szczykulska2,Yang2018,Pezze119}, achieving the QCRB is still a challenging task in the multiple-parameter estimations.
+This tradeoff is a kind of ``competition'' among them \cite{Szczykulska1}.
+Although several theoretical and numerical studies of the optimal POVMs that saturate the QCRB as well as the tradeoff relations have been reported \cite{Szczykulska2,Yang2018,Pezze119}, achieving the QCRB is still a challenging task in the multiparameter estimations.
+Alternatively, one can consider a so-called Holevo Cram\'er-Rao bound, which is asymptotically achievable and can reach twice times larger than the QCRB.
+See \cite{Rafal2020} and references therein.